buildpacks/docs/content/docs/for-buildpack-authors/how-to/write-buildpacks/specify-env.md

 weight=99
 +++

-Environment variables are a common way to configure various buildpacks at build-time, make executables available on the `$PATH` environment variable, and configure the app at runtime.
+Environment variables are a common way to configure buildpacks at build-time and the application at runtime.

 <!--more-->